ClearBlade/native-libraries/clearblade.md

 This method publishes data to a topic after timing out.

-Callback setTimeout:

- * @param {integer} timeout - Timeout in miliseconds
- * @param {string} topic - String that signifies which topic to search
- * @param {string} data - response -messages
- * @param {function} callback - Function that handles the response from the server
+@callback cbSetTimeout
  * @param {boolean} err - Is true if there is an error
  * @param {string} msg - timerId if no error, error message otherwise

+function setTimeout:
+ * @param {number} timeout - Timeout in miliseconds
+ * @param {string} topic - String that signifies which topic to search
+ * @param {string} data - Data to publish to the topic once it timeouts
+ * @param {cbSetTimeout} callback - Function that handles the response from the server

 **Example:**